Wilderness Adventures in British Columbia & Yukon since 1988

 Johnstone Strait is located between the northeast coast of Vancouver Island and the British Columbia mainland and it is a sea kayak touring paradise.
 It is home to a myriad of diverse wildlife, including the largest resident population of orcas (killer whales) in the world.
 The Strait is a sea kayaking dream, boasting beautiful summer weather, glass-calm waters, and some of the most spectacular wilderness scenery on earth.

 We will do our best to locate orca pods.
-The route we follow, and the area we kayak, does present the best opportunity to view orcas.
-However, they are wild animals and encompasses a huge area, so we cannot guarantee sightings.
+The route we follow, and the area we kayak, do present the best opportunity to view orcas.
+However, they are wild animals and encompass a huge area, so we cannot guarantee sightings.
 It is also important to note, that should we encounter orcas, we, by conscience and by agreement with private and governmental stewards, respect a 100-meter off-limits zone.

 - Flexible Itinerary: Each itinerary is written by the weather, tides, and group interests.
 Our main goals are a complete immersion in this amazing area, relaxation, wildlife sightings, great food and an amazing time.

-Six and Seven Day Tours /Total immersion into orca waters
+Seven Day Tours into orca waters

 These islands have been utilized by First Nation peoples for generations and there is ample evidence of their extensive use of the area.